codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.

 ## Daily Trivia

-HTML is what type of language?
+Which of the following is NOT a computer science algorithm?
- 1. Macro Language
+ 1. Float Sort
- 2. Scripting Language
+ 2. Bubble Sort
- 3. Programming Language
+ 3. Merge Sort
- 4. Markup Language
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Float Sort
 </details>